 Students will develop two application papers and will submit proposals (2-3 pages) for each project to their advisor in the form of a research "statement of the problem," with accompanying questions to be investigated.
-This is generally done the semester BEFORE the official exam, but no later than Week 5 of the semester the exam is taken so that students have time to receive feedback from the faculty and then write the full papers.
+This is generally done the semester BEFORE the official exam (see recommended timeline on p.
+42).
 A brief, representative list of references must be included for each topic.
 Once the academic advisor endorses the topics, they will be forwarded to the entire music education faculty for their approval.
 Once the faculty determines that both paper proposals are "defensible," an oral defense will be scheduled before the end of the semester.
-Students should complete the takehome portion of the exam following faculty approval only.
+Students should complete the take-home portion of the exam following faculty approval only.

-Application papers may be related to, but not exactly the same as, any paper written for a core music education class or elective, and should be selected from the following: (a) Philosophy of Music Education, Curriculum and Assessment, Sociology of Music Education, or Music Cognition and Learning.
+Application papers may be related to, but not exactly the same as, any paper written for a core music education class or elective, and can be selected from the following: (a) Philosophy of Music Education, Curriculum and Assessment, Sociology of Music Education, or Music Cognition and Learning.
 As stated above, students should work with their academic advisor in preparing the application paper topics and questions.
 Once the application paper topics are approved, students will write an 8- to 12-page paper (excluding the title page and reference pages) on each.
 APA style, with complete citations and a complete reference list, must be utilized.
 These papers are to be representative of students' ability to review literature, write in a scholarly manner, and create practical implications to the music classroom.
 The format of the application paper should follow this basic outline: